Learn how to maximize your side hustle money and productivity.

 You can have your income deposited directly into your Fifth Third Momentum Checking Account or your Fifth Third Express Banking® Account, which enables you to get paid up to two days earlier with Early Pay, or you can deposit income yourself as it comes in.
 Using online or mobile banking can help you track this income, which tends to be less predictable than what you’d earn at a full-time role.

 If you’re earning significant income and face more than $1,000 a year in additional taxes, you’ll need to start paying quarterly estimated taxes on your earnings.
 Setting aside a portion of your earnings, between 20% and 30% of your side gig income, can help to protect you against being surprised with a giant tax bill later.

 4. Keep the Side Gig Separate from Your Full-Time Job

 If your side gig is something that you’re doing in addition to a full-time career, make sure to keep the two roles as separate as possible.
 Doing any work for your side gig while on the clock for your full-time role is unethical and could put your full-time income (and the benefits that come with it) at risk.
 After all, a side gig is designed to help you achieve your financial goals, not undermine your more lucrative full-time job.
 Even if you’re hoping to turn your side gig into a full-time startup, being forced to do so before you’re ready could create major financial problems.

 We can help you get paid sooner—no matter how you get paid.
-All you need is a Fifth Third Momentum® Checking Account.
+All you need is a Fifth Third Momentum® Checking Account or a Fifth Third Express Banking® Account.
 Early Pay2 can help with things such as tax refunds, some forms of retirement payments, and child support, too.
 Need to open a checking account?
 Find out which Fifth Third checking account is best for you.